cortinah/hockeystick/cran-comments.md

 ## Persistent datasets
 By default NO files are written to the local filesystem.
 If user chooses to cache data locally with (write_cache=TRUE option) then location based on the rappdirs package is used, following the ROpenSci Persistent config and data for R packages recommendations.

+## Internet connectivity
+Verstion 0.6.3 tests for connectivity before initiating transfers to conform with CRAN rules.